-Possible futures for the Ethereum protocol, part 2: The Surge
+Possible futures of the Ethereum protocol, part 2: The Surge

 2024 Oct 17 See all posts

-Possible futures for the Ethereum protocol, part 2: The Surge
+Possible futures of the Ethereum protocol, part 2: The Surge

 Special thanks to Justin Drake, Francesco, Hsiao-wei Wang, @antonttc and Georgios Konstantopoulos